 Any child can get eye injuries.
 Keep chemicals and sharp objects locked away and out of reach of children.
 Adult vision may change at any age and sometimes eyeglasses can help.
 If a person has diabetes or high blood pressure, treatment to manage these problems will help prevent further harm to the eyes.
-Different kinds of work make conditions some eve injuries eye more likely.
+Different kinds of work make some eye injuries or eye conditions more likely.

 Older adults are more likely to develop cataracts and need reading glasses.

-2. What are the illnesses that can affect the eyes
+What are the illnesses that can affect the eyes